NaitLee/Cat-Printer/README.md

 - [AdvancedWebView](https://github.com/delight-im/Android-AdvancedWebView) for saving my life from Java
 - Stack Overflow & the whole Internet, you let me know Android `Activity` all from beginning ... and many other helpful ideas as well
+- Everyone that contributed through Issue/Pull Request/Discussion
+- Everyone that is using this & caring about software freedom
 - ...
 Everyone is Awesome!